FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

       - 0 - ∞
       - Tailings dam material surface elevation (ft or m).

+.. raw:: html

+    <br><br>

-Instructional Comments for the INFLOW.DAT File
+**Instructional Comments for the INFLOW.DAT File**

 1. Either the channel or the floodplain grid elements can be used to input the inflow hydrograph to grid system.

 2. The user has a choice to input either the sediment concentration by volume associated with the inflow water discharge or a sediment volume for the time interval HP(I,J,1).
    The mudflow volume (ft3 or m3) can represent erosion, hillslope failure, or any other type of mass sediment loading.
    When HP(I,J,3) is less than 1.0, HP (I,J,3) corresponds to the sediment concentration by volume for floodplain discharge HP(I,J,2) for the time interval which starts at HP(I,J,1).
    If HP(I,J,3) is greater than 1.0, then HP(I,J,3) represents a sediment inflow volume.
    If a mudflow scenario is being used each hydrograph should have concentration data.
    If one hydrograph does not have mudflow, give it the minimum amount of 0.10 concentration.